udithdilshan/Royal-Institute/README.md

 # Royal-Institute
-## Student Management System for Royal Institute
+## Student Registration System for Royal Institute

-Student Managemet System is a software created to register student for different programs and view student details based on the program.
+Student Registration System is a software created to register student for different programs and view student details based on the program.
 New programs can be created and Removed form Royal Institute.

 ## Learned while creating this app